 - Visual impact and noise pollution

-The IJSDP is published regularly by the IIETA, with eight regular issues (excluding special issues) and one volume per year.
+The IJSDP is published regularly by the IIETA, with twelve regular issues and one volume per year.

 Peer Review Statement